-All residential real estate sales involves certain costs.
-Sellers and buyers usually share these closing costs, as specified in the sales contract.
+Every home sale incurs costs.
+Sellers and buyers usually share these costs, as the sales contract specifies.

-As you'll see below, many of the buyer's closing costs are related to the costs of originating the loan.
-At First Southeast Mortgage Corporation, we are highly experienced in residential mortgage lending, so we can provide you with a comprehensive report on mortgage-related costs in your "Good Faith Estimate".
+As indicated below, many of the buyer's costs cover the costs of originating the mortgage loan.
+At First Southeast Mortgage Corporation, we have extensive experience in mortgage lending, so we can provide you with a comprehensive report on closing costs related to your mortgage in your "Good Faith Estimate".

-Very soon after you submit your application, we'll provide you with the "Good Faith Estimate" of your closing costs.
-This closing cost estimate is based on the loan officer's past experience.
-It's important to note that while our GFEs are very precise, we can't always estimate your closing costs to the penny.
-We will be glad to review the "Good Faith Estimate," answering your questions and pointing out costs that can vary a little bit at closing.
+Buyers get a "Good Faith Estimate" of closing costs around the time the loan application is submitted to the lender.
+We base this cost estimate on our many years of past experience.
+It's important to note that while our GFEs are very accurate, we can't always estimate closing costs to the penny.
+We will be glad to review the "Good Faith Estimate," answering questions and pointing out costs that sometimes vary a little bit at closing.

 Standard Closing Costs